-Planning applications which accord with the policies in this Neighbourhood Plan will be approved, unless material considerations indicate otherwise.
-Planning permission will also be granted where relevant policies in the Local Development Plan are out of date or silent unless:
+Planning applications which accord with the policies in this Neighbourhood Plan (and with policies elsewhere in the development plan), will be approved without delay, unless material considerations indicate otherwise.
+Planning permission will also be granted where relevant policies in the development plan are out of date or silent unless:

 - i.
-Other relevant policies in the Development Plans for Arun indicate otherwise; - ii.
-Any adverse impacts of the proposal would significantly and demonstrably outweigh its benefits when assessed against the policies in the National Planning Policy Framework taken as a whole; - iii.
-Specific policies in the Kingston Neighbourhood Plan, National Framework or other material considerations indicate that development should be restricted. - iv.
-They do not contribute to protecting and enhancing our natural, built and historic environment; and, as part of this, help to improve biodiversity, use natural resources prudently, minimise waste and pollution, and mitigate and adapt to climate change including moving to a low carbon economy, as per NPPF 2012 para.
-7.
+Any adverse impacts of the proposal would significantly and demonstrably outweigh its benefits when assessed against the policies in the National Planning Policy Framework taken as a whole; or - ii.
+Specific policies in the National Planning Policy Framework indicate that development should be restricted.